 - Choose a space location or “crypt.”
-If you’ve already done this, you can schedule an appointment to discuss purchasing products.
+If you’ve already done this, you can schedule a consultation to discuss purchasing products.

-- Specifying if you want a single or companion (two-person) crypt.
+- Specify if you want a single or companion (two-person) crypt.
 You may be interred with a spouse even if he or she is not Catholic.

 - Identify the location level (most families prefer “eye-level”)

 - Select a “crypt plate.”
 This is a flat memorial made of various bronze and granite materials that is installed in front of the crypt and can be inscribed with specific personal information.

 - Please note: While a casket and opening-and-closing service are necessary, a vault and memorial are not.